MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers-sovereign-clouds.md

 ---
-title: Embed Power BI content into an application for your customers for German Government
+title: Embed Power BI content into an application for your customers for Sovereign Clouds
 description: Learn how to integrate, or embed, a dashboard, tile or report, into a web app using the Power BI APIs for your customers.
 services: powerbi
 documentationcenter: ''